roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 One of the features we have for artists on Sparkshot is that they can set the price for each pixel, which is useful information for the user to know so that they can be clear on what they need to pay.

-Just like with the UI highlighter feature, we wanted to report this information before selecting a pixel.
-So with this update, we added a new price UI element that appears when the user hovers their mouse over a pixel.
+Just like with the UI highlighter feature, we wanted to give this information before selecting a pixel.
+So with this update, we added a new price UI element that appears when the user hovers the cursor over a pixel.

-Another major part of this update was to better define selected pixels, which previously filled the entire cell with a single colour making it hard to differentiate the individual parts of a group selection.
+Another major part of this update was to improve the visuals of selected pixels, which previously just filled the entire cell with a single colour making it hard to differentiate each selected pixel from its neighbour.

 The way that Sparkshot renders the image isn't always at a 1-to-1 pixel ratio because we allow the user to zoom in-and-out of the image.
 So when zoomed in close a single selectable pixel is, in reality, a square of many pixels, this gives us the freedom to add detail into that space.

 With this update, we shrank the selected pixel icon leaving a clear border around it to help differentiate it from its neighbours.
 We also added a two-tone effect to the green to add a little style, admittedly only a little though.

-With this update, things started to take form, with the UX becoming stronger and the application easier to use even when zoomed out of the image.
+Now things were starting to take shape, the UX was becoming stronger and the application easier to use even when zoomed out of the image.

 ### Style and Motion